Hot chocolate is a completely different creature in winter. Save this list to take it to the next level.

 Koko Black

 You’re spoiled for hot chocolate choice at Koko Black’s flagship store in Royal Arcade.
-Their signature beverage is 73 per cent dark chocolate and milk giving it a rich and creamy flavour.
-Or mix it up with mocha, salted caramel, orange or chilli variations, with your choice of milk.
+The signature beverage is 54 per cent dark chocolate, cream and milk, giving it a rich flavour.
+Or mix it up with mocha, salted caramel, chai or chilli variations, with your choice of milk.
 For hot choc on the go, grab a takeaway from the kiosk outside the Town Hall store on Swanston Street.

 Koko Black